 One year of mathematics is recommended and specifically required by some schools: Students applying to medical school have the option of taking either two semesters of calculus or one semester of calculus and one semester of statistics to satisfy this requirement.
 A background in statistics will be helpful in preparation for the MCAT.
 The calculus requirement may be fulfilled by CAS MA 121, 122, 123, 124, 127, or 129.
 The statistics requirement may be fulfilled by CAS MA 113, 115, 116, 213, or 214.
 Students who are required to take a department-based statistics course as part of their major (e.g. Economics and Psychology) will need to consult individual schools to verify that the course will satisfy the schools’ prerequisites.

-Humanities/Social Sciences: The General Education (Divisional Studies or Core Curriculum) requirements for the Bachelor of Arts degree at the College of Arts & Sciences usually satisfy medical and dental school requirements in these areas.
-Students not in CAS should consult the admission books listed on page 3 to be sure they meet the minimum requirements.
+Humanities/Social Sciences: The General Education requirements usually satisfy medical and dental school requirements in these areas.
 Increasing emphasis is being placed on coursework in the humanities and social sciences by professional schools.
 Students who complete General Education requirements with AP credits will likely need to take additional college courses to fulfill professional school requirements.
 A background in psychology and sociology will be necessary in preparation for the MCAT.
 Recommended courses include CAS PS 101 or CAS PS 261 (for students with a strong background in psychology) and CAS SO 100 or CAS SO 215.

 One year of English: Many medical schools require one year of English at the college level – composition or literature or a combination of both.
-Courses in the CAS Writing Program (CAS WR 100 and CAS WR 150) will fulfill this requirement at most schools.
+Courses in the CAS Writing Program (CAS WR 100 or WR 120, and CAS WR 150,151, 152) will fulfill this requirement at most schools.

 Others: Health profession schools may have course requirements in addition to the courses stated above.
 Students should always check the requirements of individual schools.